-Both councils have a long tradition of investing in their communities.
+The West Suffolk Councils have a long tradition of investing in their communities.

-Depleting capital and revenue reserves and increased pressure on external funding pots mean that both Councils will have to consider funding options away from the traditional investment methods.
+Depleting capital and revenue reserves and increased pressure on external funding pots mean that West Suffolk will have to consider funding options away from the traditional investment methods.
 Instead focus is now on the use of;